Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: The Experiment

 \subsection{Electron beam}

-The experiment used a quasi-continuous-wave electron beam with beam energy of 10.6~GeV and beam currents ranging from 2 $\mu$A to 70 $\mu$A. The spacing of the beam micro-bunches was 4 ns for this experiment.
-To minimize density reduction in the target due to the formation of bubbles from localized beam heating, the beam was rastered over a 2$ \times $2~mm$^2$ square pattern at $\approx$ 25 kHz.
-The beam energy was determined by measuring the bend angle of the beam on its way into Hall C as it traversed a set of magnets with precisely known field integrals.
-The relative uncertainty of the beam energy was $<$0.05\%.
-A set of resonant-cavity-based beam-current monitors (BCM) was used to determine the total accumulated beam charge, and a parametric transformer was used to monitor the gain of the BCMs.
-The inclusive electron scattering rate from a carbon foil was monitored to determine a small correction to the measured beam current by enforcing the current independence of the inclusive rate.
-After correcting for zero-offsets and saturation effects measured using a solid carbon target, the relative uncertainty of the accumulated beam charge was $\approx$ 0.5\%.
+The experiment used a quasi-continuous-wave electron beam with beam energy of 10.6~GeV and beam currents ranging from 2 $\mu$A to 70 $\mu$A. The spacing of the beam micro-bunches was 4 ns for this experiment, and the beam was rastered over a 2$ \times $2~mm$^2$ square pattern at $\approx$ 25 kHz.
+The beam energy was determined with a relative uncertainty of $<$0.05\%.
+A set of resonant-cavity-based beam-current monitors (BCM) was used to determine the total accumulated beam charge with a relative uncertainty of $\approx$ 0.5\%.